FK Atlantas: Supporters

 FK Atlantas supporters were called Vakarų Frontas.
 They maintained friendly relations with fans of Žalgiris Vilnius and Rangers FC.

 Crest and colours

 The crest features a yellow seahorse with a football on the background.
-In the middle of the crest there is a white text saying Atlantas at the top and Klaipėda in smaller text under it.
-The logo contained some white.
+In the middle of the crest is white text stating Atlantas at the top and Klaipėda in smaller text under it.
+The logo contains some white.

 Since the beginning, the club has used the colors yellow and blue on their kits.